-Super index name Super index field tag Fields searched Example Title title: English title Foreign title title: tuberculosis Author author: Personal author Author variant Additional author Document editor Corporate author author: Baron
+Super index name Super index field tag Fields searched Example Title title: English title Foreign title title: albedo and "climate change" Author author: Personal author Author variant Additional author Document editor Corporate author author: Bright

 The third super index called the subject index is used when searching for the indexing terms or metadata that is recorded or assigned to each resource record.
 The table below shows the field tag, field indexes that are searched and an example of a search.